 PREPARE YOUR HOME

-- Take pictures of your home (both interior and exterior) for your insurance company.
+- Take detailed photos and videos of your home (both interior and exterior) for insurance documentation.

 - Protect electronics with surge protectors and waterproof coverings.